scrapy-plugins/scrapy-splash/README.rst

     response.status is also set to HTTP error code.

   This option is set to True by default if you use SplashRequest.
+  Note that if you are using ``render.html`` endpoint, only response.url and response.body are filled.

 Responses
 ---------